Strong Simulation of Linear Optical Processes: Simulating Linear Optical Circuits

 When considering a model for a biased coin, two strategies can be followed.
 Either one can try to literally emulate the probabilistic behavior of the coin and have a protocol answering ``head'' or ``tail'' with the appropriate probabilities, or to more fully characterise the behaviour and by listing the (two) precise probabilities for ``head'' and ``tail''.
 The former approach is called \emph{weak simulation} while the latter is \emph{strong simulation}.

-\paragraph{Weak Simulation.} Weak simulation of LO-circuits is the classical sampling from their output distribution, also known as the Boson Sampling problem \cite{aaronson_computational_2011}: Given an input \sket{s}{m}{n} and a LO-circuit implementing a unitary \U, we would like to sample an output $\sket{t}{m}{n}$ from the distribution $ \mathcal{D}_U(s) = \left \{ \left\lvert \sbra{t}{}{} \Ua \sket{s}{}{} \right\rvert^2, \sket{t}{}{} \in \F{m}{n} \right \} $.
+\paragraph{Weak Simulation} Weak simulation of LO-circuits is the classical sampling from their output distribution, also known as the Boson Sampling problem \cite{aaronson_computational_2011}.
+Given an input \sket{s}{m}{n} and a LO-circuit implementing a unitary \U, we would like to sample an output $\sket{t}{m}{n}$ from the distribution $ \mathcal{D}_U(s) = \left \{ \left\lvert \sbra{t}{}{} \Ua \sket{s}{}{} \right\rvert^2, \sket{t}{}{} \in \F{m}{n} \right \} $.

-Under some assumptions, weak simulation has been shown to be classically hard \cite{aaronson_computational_2011}, as it would imply the unlikely $P^{\#P} = BPP^{NP}$ equality.
+Under some assumptions, weak simulation has been shown to be classically hard \cite{aaronson_computational_2011}, as it would imply $P^{\#P}=BPP^{NP}$ leading to a collapse of the polynomial hierarchy of complexity classes to the third level.
 Therefore, Boson Sampling is a good candidate for quantum advantage, as a linear optical computer with single-photon inputs can naturally sample from $\mathcal{D}_U(s)$.
 It was shown that weak simulation could be done in $O(n2^n + mn^2)$ \cite{clifford_classical_2018}, which was further improved to $O(n1.69^n)$ on average when $m=n$ \cite{clifford2020faster} thanks to a more efficient way to compute permanents with repeated rows.

 Even though weak simulation is not the main focus of the paper, it can be recovered as a by-product of the general algorithm \SLOShyb presented in \cref{subsec:SLOShyb}.